 This travel router is also a 4G LTE mobile hotspot that protects you no matter where you are.
 OpenVPN and OpenWrt provide high levels of safety and security.

-Also has dual band support and the data transfer rate is 433.0 Mb per second.
-Easily transfer files between devices with microSD card reader or USB port.
+It also has dual-band support, and the data transfer rate is 433.0 Mb per second.
+Quickly transfer files between devices with a microSD card reader or USB port.

 This small wireless router packs a lot of features inside, including built-in VPN support and dual ethernet ports.
 It’s tiny, weighing less than two ounces–similar to the GL.iNet GL-AR150 detailed above.

 This version has an external 2bdi antenna.
 Use it to convert your smartphone’s 3 or 4G connection and create a private, secure wireless network for all the devices you’ve got with you.